 - It is Time to Amend the Miller-Ayala Act.
 LOS ANGELES LAWYER (Fall 2005).

-It has been a long journey from the blue-collar, Italian Eastside of Bridgeport, Connecticut through Harvard Law School, to the western edge of the United States, where Bob now practices in the furthest west facing office in a building on 401 Wilshire Blvd in Santa Monica, CA. Bob’s success has come from a willingness to embrace change together with belief in certain principles that do not change: the rule of law, the entitlement of every human being to basic rights, the equality of every person before the law, hard work and courage as well as persistence in the face of adversity.
+It has been a long journey from the blue-collar, Italian Eastside of Bridgeport, Connecticut through Harvard Law School, to the western edge of the United States, where Bob now practices at 401 Wilshire Boulevard in Santa Monica, CA. Bob’s success has come from a willingness to embrace change together with belief in certain principles that do not change: the rule of law, the entitlement of every human being to basic rights, the equality of every person before the law, hard work and courage as well as persistence in the face of adversity.